Australian Go Association: Present day

-The AGA selects the hosts for the Australian National Go Championships every year, and runs the Australian Digital tournament directly.
+The AGA selects the host club or city for the Australian National Go Championships every year.
 Based upon individual members' performance in tournament play, it selects the Australian competitors for the World Amateur Go Championships, Korean Prime Minister's Cup, and in appropriate years the World Amateur Pair Go Championships.
-There are a fair number of state championships and other first-class tournaments held around the country each year which earn their competitors Australian representative points.
+There are a fair number of state championships, club events, and national tournaments held around the country each year which earn their competitors Australian representative points (for selection) and Elo points (for updating the national ranking and rating tables).

-To sustain these activities, members pay an annual individual fee, although clubs may opt to pay this at a bulk rate on behalf of their membership.
+As of 2024, membership is free to most Australian go players.
+A minority of members pay an annual subscription, or donate as sponsors, to sustain the association's operations.
+The organisation's honorary national coach remains An Young-gil who is a professional eighth dan and baduk teacher from Korea, based in Sydney.
+The most active cities for Australian go activity and AGA-affiliated clubs remain Brisbane, Melbourne, and Sydney.